 7. If you have children living in your home, be mindful that you aren’t alone.

-This might sound simplistic but it’s amazing how often a husband and wife will fight in front of the children, forgetting that they take in everything that happens between the two of you.
+This might sound simplistic.
+But it’s amazing how often a husband and wife will fight in front of the children, forgetting that they take in everything that happens between the two of you.
 They’re like little (or big) sponges soaking it all in.
-You’re teaching them not only by your words, but by your actions, and you hurt their hearts when you hurt each other.
+You’re teaching them not only by your words, but by your actions.
+It’s important to note that you hurt their hearts when you hurt each other.

 It’s like what Dr Phil McGraw says, “Your words and actions write on the slate of whom they are and who they become.”
 Pay attention and grow up!

 Children have the unique ability to twist things and make everything that goes on in your lives as if it’s their fault.
 Don’t participate in hurting them emotionally in that way.
 Make it your mission to find ways to communicate with each other in respectful, God-honoring ways.
 If your spouse won’t help in this matter, then YOU be the hero in your home and learn what you can so at least ONE parent is doing the right thing!
 Our web site has a lot of articles posted that can help you with this mission.